openshift/installer/README.md

 - Customizable and modular (change DNS providers, security settings, etc)
 - HA by default (deploy all Kubernetes components HA, use etcd Operator)

-Note: This repo does not yet have all Tectonic Installer features imported.
-This will happen over the coming weeks as we are able to make some of the surrounding infrastructure public as well.
-This notice will be removed once the AWS and Baremetal graphical installer code has been fully integrated.

 Checkout the [ROADMAP](ROADMAP.md) for details on where the project is headed.

 ## Getting Started